So, you’ve decided to open up a bike rental shop, or you’re at least thinking about it—awesome!

 Guided tours can either be additional sales or the main business.
-Nevertheless, offering guided tours in addition to bike rentals is an excellent value-adder to the overall customer experience.
+Nevertheless, offering guided tours in addition to bike rentals is an excellent added value to the overall customer experience.

-A trending business model within the ski and outdoor resorts that are eager to offer experiences year-round, and thus, reach a wider audience.
+A trending business model within the ski and outdoor resorts that are eager to offer experiences year-round, thus reaching a wider audience.
 The business can include selling entrance or lift tickets.
 If your location allows, downhill bicycling is growing its popularity fast, making bike parks high-potential businesses either on their own or in addition to ski rentals.

 Demo bike rentals

 Manufacturers and bike retailers probably know that nothing beats a test drive as a sales closing method.
 Usually, the possibility to test a bike before the purchase is offered for free, so it’s not really a business itself.
-However, as consumer behavior is shifting towards buying an access instead of an ownership, launching a business unit around rentals or subscriptions is a potential move for manufacturers and retailers.
+However, as consumer behaviors are shifting towards buying access instead of ownership, launching a business unit around rentals or subscriptions is a potential move for manufacturers and retailers.

 Long-term bike rentals and leasing

-As governments and municipalities are looking for alternatives for private cars, especially in bigger cities, long-term bike leasing has raised its popularity.
-Governments are subsidizing bike leasing in many countries, making it very lucrative from consumers’ point of view.
+As governments and municipalities are looking for alternatives for private cars, especially in bigger cities, long-term bike leasing has risen its popularity.
+Governments subsidize bike leasing in many countries, making it very lucrative from consumers’ point of view.
 Especially e-bikes are arousing great interest among consumers looking for alternatives for private ownership of a bike (or a car).

-Kuutti pointed out, that if you like going to a certain spot and enjoy biking around a certain area, most likely there are other people who would enjoy it as well.
-With this being said, pay attention also to the location and the length of the season: you want to have enough of active business days to make your business profitable.
+Kuutti pointed out that if you like going to a certain spot and enjoy biking around a certain area, most likely, there are other people who would enjoy it as well.
+With this being said, pay attention also to the location and the length of the season: you want to have enough active business days to make your bike rental business profitable.